 Note, if using defrosted prawns (shrimp), it is best not to refreeze again.

-To learn exactly how to freeze wontons and how to cook frozen wontons, head on over to my Pork Wontons recipe for all the details!
+To learn exactly how to freeze wontons and how to cook from frozen, head on over to my Pork Wontons recipe for all the details!

 Store leftover wontons and noodles separate from the soup, in airtight containers for up to 3 days in the fridge.